-Water is crucial for life – not only do we need to drink water day to day to live, but a lack of water can cause numerous health and skin problems.
-From acne and dehydration to muscle cramps and other problems, many common complaints can be improved simply by making sure to drink more water.
+Water is crucial for life – not only do we need to drink water day today to live, but a lack of water can cause numerous health and skin problems.
+From acne and dehydration to muscle cramps and other problems, many common complaints can be improved simply by drinking more water.

-Many people in the world don’t necessarily have this option; in fact, the majority of the world’s population is deprived of clean drinking water, which can lead to more severe health problems.
+Many people in the world don’t necessarily have this option; in fact, the majority of the world’s population is deprived of clean drinking water, leading to more severe health problems.

 Luckily, countries like the UK and the US are blessed with this precious gift of nature.
 But did you know that there are two types of water available for our daily use?
-Do you use water that comes from municipal resources?
+First, do you use water that comes from municipal resources?
 If yes, then you might have hard water.

-Hard water and soft water are different and leave a different impact on our daily life.
-Many of us, unless we have a rainwater tank, are using hard water in our daily lives, which affects our health.
+Hard water and soft water are different and leave a different impacts on our daily life.
+Unfortunately, unless we have a rainwater tank, many of us are using hard water in our daily lives, which affects our health.

 We’ll explore how hard water is affecting your everyday life – perhaps without you even noticing.
 But first, let’s get an understanding of the differences between hard and soft water.

 Hard water is the term commonly used for water that contains a high level of calcium and magnesium.
 The term was coined by European settlers in America when they encountered difficulties in washing and other chores they might usually use water for.
-They noticed that soap would not lather correctly and that an unwanted substance became encrusted on the things they were washing.
+For example, they noticed that SoapSoap would not lather correctly and that an unwanted substance became encrusted on the things they were washing.
 So they eventually called it hard water.

 It is the opposite of hard water.
 Softwater is safe for drinking, easy to digest, and contains the exact amount of suitable nutritious components for health.
-It does not have excessive calcium and magnesium substances.
+In addition, it does not have excessive calcium and magnesium substances.

 Read the hard vs soft water comparison in detail.